nickmmark/color-blind-simulator/README.md

 ### Implementation
 #### Design
-- Camera Feed: The app uses `AVCaptureSession` to capture video frames from the device’s camera in real-time.
+- **Camera Feed**: The app uses `AVCaptureSession` to capture video frames from the device’s camera in real-time.
-- Core Image Filtering: The captured frames are processed using Core Image filters, specifically `CIColorMatrix`, to adjust the color channels based on the type of color blindness selected.
+- **Core Image Filtering**: The captured frames are processed using Core Image filters, specifically `CIColorMatrix`, to adjust the color channels based on the type of color blindness selected.
-- User Interface: The app provides a segmented control for switching between different filters (Protanopia, Deuteranopia, Tritanopia, and normal vision).
+- **User Interface**: The app provides a segmented control for switching between different filters (Protanopia, Deuteranopia, Tritanopia, and normal vision).
 The processed video is displayed using a `UIImageView`.
 The app also features `pinch-to-zoom` functionality and disables the `isIdleTimer` to prevent the screen from dimming.

 ### Filters
-- Protanopia (Red-Weakness): Red channel is reduced significantly, shifting color perception toward greens and blues.
+- **Protanopia** (Red-Weakness): Red channel is reduced significantly, shifting color perception toward greens and blues.
+(1% of males, 0.01% of females)
-- Deuteranopia (Green-Weakness): Green channel is reduced, with stronger emphasis on reds and blues.
+- **Deuteranopia** (Green-Weakness): Green channel is reduced, with stronger emphasis on reds and blues.
+(1.5% of males, 0.01% of females)
-- Tritanopia (Blue-Weakness): Blue channel is reduced, shifting perception to reds and greens.
+- **Tritanopia** (Blue-Weakness): Blue channel is reduced, shifting perception to reds and greens.
+(0.008% of males & females)

 `CIColorMatrix` works by applying a color transformation matrix to an image.
 Each color channel (Red, Green, Blue, and Alpha) is multiplied by a vector that defines how much of each channel is used.
 In the app, the key property that we modify is:
 - inputRVector: Controls the red channel.